news

 • complete or partial loss of practice premises

-• loss of medical supplies, equipment, and furniture
+• loss of medical supplies, equipment and furniture

 • loss or non–availability of key staff

-• Patient aggression and violence
+• dealing with patient aggression and violence